 Henry Ford, the industrialist credited for developing the first assembly-line car, believed he hadn't invented anything new at the time of the transportation revolution.
 Instead, he declared, “So it is with every new thing.
 Progress happens when all the factors that make for it are ready, and then it is inevitable.”
-Whether or not the initial invention of automobiles was inevitable, there’s no denying how advanced cars have become in our modern times.
+Whether or not the initial invention of automobiles was inevitable, there’s no denying how advanced vehicles and performance cars have become in recent times.

 The progress of vehicle enhancement and improvement is possible today because of centuries of work.
-Each and every part that comprises a modern car has a distinct purpose and design.
-Whether the car components are internal or external or on top or bottom, each part equips the vehicle with a function.
-After proper assembly, the car's ready for working performance.
+Each and every part that comprises a modern car has a distinct purpose and shape.
+Whether the car components are internal or external, left or right, on top or bottom, each part equips the vehicle with a function.
+After proper assembly and installation, the car is ready for working performance.

-For every turn, acceleration, or stop your car makes, there is a part that provides the means for effectivity on the road.
+For every turn, acceleration, or stop your car makes, there is a part that provides the means for effectiveness on the road.
 One such part is a traction bar.
-Traction bars are essential for better handling, as your car’s axles are continually at risk of negative rotation.
-Its bushings are equally vulnerable to displacement.
+Traction bars are essential in leaf spring setups for reducing axle wrap, as rear axles are susceptible to unwanted rotation under hard acceleration.
+Its bushings and u-joints are equally vulnerable to twisting, displacement, or misalignment.

 Vehicle Suspension Systems: Leaf Springs